BetterRules/openfisca-aotearoa/openfisca_aotearoa/ontology/variable_naming.md

 The downside to this approach is it introduces another abitary thing to learn for newcomers to the project.
 The upside is it will allow for a unique way of searching within the docs.
 For example `_rr` would return all variables defined in relation to the `Rates Rebates Act 1973`.

-When new acts are referenced within OpenFisca Aotearoa, please add them below with the chosen identifier.
+When new acts are referenced within OpenFisca Aotearoa, please add them above with the chosen identifier.
 The format of this document could be changed to incorporate a more linked data approach to the list when a format is decided on.